cschladetsch/Flow/Readme.md

 [![License](https://img.shields.io/github/license/cschladetsch/flow.svg?label=License&maxAge=86400)](./LICENSE.txt)
 ![Release](https://img.shields.io/github/release/cschladetsch/flow.svg?label=Release&maxAge=60)

+** Build is only failing due to stale NuGet package references.
+The project builds and passes tests otherwise.**

 A C# coroutine-based Kernel for .Net.
 If you are one of the many developers using this library, I encourage you provide any feedback and/or fork.

 This is Unity-friendly and will work on all versions of Unity after 4.0.
 Please let me know otherwise.